Liquid and Granular Fertilizers For Growing Vegetables: Can You Use Both?

 Stick to the less odorous fertilizers such as seaweed, worm casting and compost teas if using liquid fertilizers.

 These fertilizers are great to get plants growing well.
-However over the long haul, doing what you can to build your soil and have healthy soil is your ultimate goal.
+However over the long haul, your goal should be to build your soil into a healthy ecosystem that is perfect for your plants.

 In fact many no-dig vegetable gardeners don’t use any fertilizers.
-All they do is once a year, add a thick layer of compost to all of their beds.
-This helps to build the soil and acts as a living mulch for plants.
+All they do is add a thick layer of compost to all of their beds once a year.
+This is perfect for building your soil year over year and even acts as a living mulch for plants that reduces watering and weeding needs.

 Watch my video for more info on what I’ve experienced with no-dig:

-And check out Charles Dowding for more information.
+And check out Charles Dowding for more information on no-dig gardening.
 His YouTube channel is full of videos showing the results he gets from this simple technique.
+He actually doesn’t use any fertilizers, using only his own homemade compost to feed his plants.

 So armed with this info, you can now feed your plants the right fertilizer at the right time, knowing you’re only putting on organic materials.